dtb1996/ecommerce-app/README.md

 # E-Commerce Storefront

-A modern, full-stack-ready **React + TypeScript** storefront application built for scalability and maintainability.
+A full-stack **React + TypeScript** storefront application built for scalability and maintainability.
 It includes a modular component system, SCSS styling, and environment variable management using both **local `.env` files** and **Infisical** for secure, cloud-stored secrets.

 ## Features